vlanier2/resume-builder/README.md

 # TO DO

+general clean up

-figure out how to lock viewer size to 8.5/11 and overflow auto without breaking layout...
+figure out how to lock viewer size to 8.5/11 and overflow auto without breaking layout

 make classes dynamically add to components on creation. right now a lot of them are hard coded.. this could be ok for defaults, but probably best to use real defaults.
 Either way should be set up to 'add a class'